beckd/SWDV691_DBeck_FinalProject/README.md

 https://swdv691-finalproject-dbeck.herokuapp.com/

 ## 8/21/19 -- The Home Stretch
 The game is now fully functional and hosted entirely in the cloud via Heroku.
 This week's focus is on bug fixing and polish.
 I've had lots of successful playthroughs already, but more polish is needed.
 I originally had my server and app code in separate repos.
 But after some issues getting my app code up in the cloud, it became apparent that combining the code into a monolith structure was the best course of action.
 It also had the added benefit of allowing my to work through one repo and one pipeline to Heroku.
-The new repo listed below is the combined and final repo for this project.
-It did however introduce a some new bugs, most of which I believe I've addressed.
+It did however introduce a some new bugs, most of which I believe I've addressed, and will continue to address as I test this week.

 ## Known Issues:
 * The initial load of the game is taking a while, 10-15 seconds on my machine.
 I'm trying to investigate why, so please be aware.